Where to plant spring bulbs + spring garden tour

 And you can also take notes or photographs when you go round other gardens.
 Although large gardens work on a more spectacular scale than we can in our middle-sized gardens, there are always ideas we can take away from a beautiful garden like Doddington Place Gardens.
 It’s usually open between Easter and September on Sundays and Wednesdays.

-Although garden visiting is currently very restricted, don’t forget that you could record or photograph good bulb combinations in front gardens in your local street, too.
+You can also record or photograph good bulb combinations in front gardens in your local street, too.

 Plan bulbs to flower from February to June